ANQIFENG/RATNUS/README.md

   Inputting the raw MPRAGE and FGATIR will yield processed MPRAGE and FGATIR, T1 maps, PD maps, and the series of Multi-TI images. please refer to [this page](https://github.com/ANQIFENG/RATNUS/blob/main/docs/pipeline_for_multi-TI.md).

-- The diffusion derived features within RATNUS includes Axial Diffusivity, Fractional Anisotropy, Radial Diffusivity, Trace, three Westin measures, Knutsson 5D vector and the Knutsson edge map.
+- Diffusion Data Processing Pipeline: The diffusion derived features within RATNUS includes Axial Diffusivity, Fractional Anisotropy, Radial Diffusivity, Trace, three Westin measures, Knutsson 5D vector and the Knutsson edge map.
-  To assist users, we have packaged the pipeline for procssing raw diffusion images, tensor fitting, and calculating scalar maps. please refer to [this page](https://github.com/ANQIFENG/RATNUS/blob/main/docs/pipeline_for_diffusion_derived_features.md).
+  To assist users, we h codes a the pipeline for procssing raw diffusion images, tensor fitting, and calculating scalar maps. please refer to [this page](https://github.com/ANQIFENG/RATNUS/blob/main/docs/pipeline_for_diffusion_derived_features.md).